Measuring employee engagement is the first step to improving your employee performance, satisfaction and success.

 But it doesn’t need to be this difficult.

-When you democratise the engagement process, you give everyone the power to drive change
+When you democratize the engagement process, you give everyone the power to drive change

 People analytics tools like Peakon have made this possible.